Delano van Crooij

-Delano van Crooij (born 5 June 1991) is a Dutch professional footballer who plays as a goalkeeper for club VVV-Venlo.
+Delano van Crooij (born 5 June 1991) is a Dutch professional footballer who plays as a goalkeeper.

 Club career

-Born in Venlo, Van Crooij played in the VVV-Venlo youth system and joined FC Zwolle in 2011 as their third goalkeeper.
+Born in Venlo, Van Crooij started with local amateur side Quick Boys '31 and then played in the VVV-Venlo youth system and joined FC Zwolle in 2011 as their third goalkeeper.
 He was released by Zwolle a year later and had a trial with Bulgarian side Etar Tarnovo, while playing for amateur side Kwiek Venlo.
 That did not materialize and after two years at Deurne, he chose to rejoin VVV over a move to SC Gestel.
 On 24 October 2020, he conceded 13 goals in 13–0 loss against Ajax as VVV-Venlo's goalkeeper, which is a negative record in Holland.

 On 22 September 2022, Van Crooij signed a one-season contract with Sparta Rotterdam.

 On 30 January 2024, Van Crooij returned to VVV-Venlo on loan.
 On 18 June, the deal was made permanent as Van Crooij signed a one-year contract with the club.
+He joined amateur side HVV Helmond in September 2025.